Home Funeral and Death Care Midwife Training

 near Asheville, North Carolina

-The Center for End of Life Transitions (CEOLT) for this three-day workshop on home-based end of life care and celebrations for the journey of dying at Earthaven Ecovillage, hosted by SOIL.
+The Center for End of Life Transitions (CEOLT) is proud to offer this three-day workshop on home-based end of life care and celebrations for the journey of dying at Earthaven Ecovillage, hosted by SOIL.

 Cost: $400–$500 sliding scale

 Learn Skills for the End of Life at Earthaven Ecovillage

 Home-based celebrations bring death out of the shadows and into the light of life.
 To care for a family's loved ones by lovingly tending to them in their own homes is a gift and remains an option for those who want to honor this important life transition.
 This three-day workshop provides an intensive introduction to home funerals and death celebrations.
-You will learn the practical, legal, and spiritual necessities for accompanying a family along the journey of death.
+You will learn the practical, legal, and spiritual necessities for accompanying a family along the journey of dying.

 Participants are strongly encouraged to complete the Advanced Care and After Death Care Directives workshop or equivalent training before participating in this class.
 The next opportunity for this workshop is May 12–13 at Great Tree Zen Temple in Alexander, NC.